-Butker’s FG gives Chiefs 26-23 win over Vikings
+Jackson, Ravens hand Patriots’ first loss of season

 Watson, meanwhile, finished 22 for 28 for 201 yards and a pair of 1-yard touchdown throws, along with 37 yards running.
 He did it all with his left eye still swollen and red, a week after getting kicked in the face just before throwing the winning touchdown pass against the Raiders.

 Jaguars linemen Taven Bryan and Yannick Ngakoue were swarming Watson as he dropped back to pass in the second quarter with the Texans on the move.
 Seeing nothing downfield as the linemen closed, Watson instead flipped one back to Hyde, who took it to the Jacksonville 7.
 Two plays later, Watson tossed a 1-yarder to Darren Fells for a 9-0 lead.

 PANTHERS 30, TITANS 20